Frequently Asked Questions

 How is it decided whether a person with a confirmed case of COVID-19 can

 The CDC, California Department of Public Health, and the County of San Diego provide general guidance that mild-moderately sick individuals should stay home and call their doctor for guidance.
 Ultimately, it is the clinical decision of the healthcare provider as to if their patient can recover at home or needs further, in-person medical evaluation, care, and possible testing.
 Many of these mildly sick individuals are advised to stay home to decrease potential spread of the virus.
 If someone is advised to stay home and symptoms worsen, they should call their healthcare provider again to re-evaluate.

 What do I need to know about ending self-isolation and household quarantine?

 You should stay home until at least 10 days have passed (20 days for immunocompromised individuals) since your symptoms first appeared AND at least 24 hours after you have recovered.
 (The County of San Diego has a Temporary Lodging Program for individuals affected by COVID-19 who do not have a place to safely quarantine or isolate).

 Recovery is defined as:

 - Ten days have passed since your symptoms first appeared AND

 - You have not had a fever for at least 24 hours/1 day without the use of a fever-reducing medication AND

 See our Home Isolation Instructions for more information or contact your healthcare provider.

-Your last day of quarantine is 14 days from when you last had contact with the individual who has known or suspected COVID-19.
+Your last day of quarantine is at least 10 days and up to 14 days from when you last had contact with the individual who has known or suspected COVID-19.
 If you continue to live with or care for a person with COVID-19, the quarantine guidance is as follows:

-- Your quarantine will end 14 days after everyone in your household started to follow the Home Isolation Instructions for Coronavirus Disease 2019 (COVID-19).
+- Your quarantine will end 10 (or up to 14) days after everyone in your household started to follow the Home Isolation Instructions for Coronavirus Disease 2019 (COVID-19).